OlivierSohn/hamazed/BACKLOG.md

     -> 52s
     after computing a minimal count of components:
     -> 44.7s
+    with O(1) lookup in Data.Graph:
+    -> 37 s
+    removing reverse when creating the matrix
+    -> 35s
   }
  Interleaving + rotations:
   * Order0 | |||||||||||||||||||||||||| | didn't finish